Undergraduate: University of California, San Diego, 2013

 One of my biggest obstacles was overcoming my self-doubt and getting all of my ducks in a row for my applications.
 I definitely take responsibility for not getting good grades my first year of college.

-Also, I realized 2 to 3 months into my research-based master’s program that research really was not for me, and that bench work did not suit my outgoing personality.
+Also, I realized two to three months into my research-based master’s program that research really was not for me, and that bench work did not suit my outgoing personality.
 Despite not loving research, I still saw that program through to its completion.
 Finally, when I worked as a scribe in San Francisco, I struggled to learn the ropes, and I was constantly compared against an older, more experienced scribe.
 But I kept my head down, and eventually I became a beloved scribe too.
-A tip for premeds: even if you don’t love scribing or research or another health- or medically-related experience, that doesn’t mean that you’re not going to love medical school or becoming a doctor.
+A tip for premeds: even if you don’t love scribing or research or another medically or health-related experience, that doesn’t mean that you’re not going to love medical school or becoming a doctor.

 What makes your story unique?